MSc Electrical Power Systems Engineering / Course details

 Learning outcomes

-ILO2: Model power system components such as synchronous machines, exciters and governors, transformers, transmission lines and loads.
-Developed.
+ILO 1: Model power system components such as synchronous machines, exciters and governors, transformers, transmission lines and loads.

-ILO4: Use software tools to analyse the large-disturbance behaviour of a power system.
-Assessed.
+ILO 3: Use software tools to analyse the large-disturbance behaviour of a power system.

-ILO7: Explain and evaluate reliability of generation and distribution systems for system planning, as well as operational reliability of generation systems.
-Assessed.
+ILO 5: Explain, evaluate and calculate reliability of generation and distribution systems for system planning, as well as operational reliability of generation systems.

-ILO8: Explain reliability of transmission networks for system planning, and reproduce different calculation methodologies.
-Developed.
+ILO 7: Explain and calculate reliability of transmission networks for system planning, and reproduce different calculation methodologies.

-ILO9: Explain voltage variations and voltage sags, name mitigation measures to improve QoS, and solve relatively simple problems related to voltage sages.
-Assessed.
+ILO 10: Explain voltage variations and voltage sags, name mitigation measures to improve QoS, and solve relatively simple problems related to voltage sags.

 Teaching and learning methods